-Cuentacuentos is a children’s program at the Lawrence Public Library (707 Vermont St.) which takes place on the 2nd and 4th Saturday of the month from 10:30-11:00 a.m. in the library’s Readers’ Theater.
+Cuentacuentos is a children’s program at the Lawrence Public Library (707 Vermont St.) which takes place on the 2nd Saturday of the month from 10:30-11:00 a.m. in the library’s Readers’ Theater.
 GRASP collaborates with the public library and recruits Spanish-speaking volunteers, who are actively involved with reading stories to children and leading them in other fun activities, such as singing songs and making crafts.

 GRASP would like to thank the public library staff for their willingness to work hand in hand with us when organizing this activity.
 Last but not least, please email GRASP at firstname.lastname@example.org if you wish to know more information about Cuentacuentos.
 You can also check out the promotional flyer.

 Here's what people have to say: